anshleyy/NexusMentor.Ai/README.md

-## AI_Mock_Interviewer
+## FlashCardGPT

-An AI-powered simulator that offers personalized online interview experiences.
-It takes voice input and provides instant feedback to help you improve.
+An AI-powered application that creates customized flashcards based on any uploaded text file, making studying easier and more effective.

 ## Table of Contents